-Today, my colleague and I, we found a bug in OpenSceneGraph.
+Today, my colleague and I, have found a bug in OpenSceneGraph.
 Everybody knows that singletons are evil and may cause cancer, but that does not prevent OpenSceneGraph from using them all over the place.
-One of them in particular is initialized in the static context, and happens to call the standard library function
+One of them, in particular, is initialized in the static context, and happens to call the standard library function

 getenv().
 This was the beginning of all our troubles: from time to time, this seemingly benign initialization would cause a deadlock in our software.